-97. The Petitioner has claimed additional capital expenditure of Rs.8.01 lakh in 2015-16, Rs.1.15 lakh in 2016-17, Rs.
+98. The Petitioner has claimed additional capital expenditure of Rs.8.01 lakh in 2015-16, Rs.1.15 lakh in 2016-17, Rs.
 431.94 lakh in 2017-18 and Rs.
-52.08 lakh for the period 2018-19 for Other Offices [including Central Relay & Instrumentation Testing Laboratory (CRITL), CMFS, Central Relay & Instrumentation Testing Mobile (CRITM), Central Service Organization (CSO) and Central Load Despatch (CLD)] and (-) Rs.5.70 lakh for the period 2017-18 for Direction Office under this head.
-As regards additional capital expenditure pertaining to Other Offices, the Petitioner has submitted that the expenditure was incurred to upgrade and equip the existing relay testing laboratory for accreditation by the National Accreditation Board for Testing and Calibration.
+52.08 lakh in 2018-19 for Other Offices [including Central Relay & Instrumentation Testing Laboratory (CRITL), CMFS, Central Relay & Instrumentation Testing Mobile (CRITM), Central Service Organization (CSO) and Central Load Despatch (CLD)] and (-) Rs.
+5.70 lakh in 2017-18 for Direction Office under this head.
+As regards the additional capital expenditure pertaining to Other Offices, the Petitioner has submitted that the expenditure was incurred to upgrade and equip the existing relay testing laboratory for accreditation by the National Accreditation Board for Testing and Calibration.
 As the additional capital expenditure incurred for NABL accreditation is not covered under the provisions of the 2014 Tariff Regulations, the additional capitalization and decapitalization claimed are not allowed.

-Tower Poles & Fixatures
+Tower Poles and Fixtures

-98. The Petitioner has claimed additional capital expenditure of (-) Rs.0.28 lakh for the period 2017-18 for Other Offices [including Central Relay & Instrumentation Testing Laboratory (CRITL), CMFS, Central Relay & Instrumentation Testing Mobile (CRITM), Central Service Organization (CSO) and Central Load Despatch (CLD)] under this head as a rectification entry.
-Accordingly, the same is allowed.
+99. The Petitioner has claimed additional capital expenditure of (-) Rs.0.28 lakh in 2017-18 for Other Offices [including Central Relay & Instrumentation Testing Laboratory (CRITL), CMFS, Central Relay & Instrumentation Testing Mobile (CRITM), Central Service Organization (CSO) and Central Load Despatch (CLD)] under this head as a rectification entry.
+Accordingly, the claim of the Petitioner is allowed.